sissbruecker/linkding/README.md

 **Feature Overview:**
 - Clean UI optimized for readability
 - Organize bookmarks with tags
+- Bulk editing
 - Add notes using Markdown
 - Read it later functionality
 - Share bookmarks with other users
-- Bulk editing
 - Automatically provides titles, descriptions and icons of bookmarked websites
-- Automatically creates snapshots of bookmarked websites on [the Internet Archive Wayback Machine](https://archive.org/web/)
+- Automatically saves HTML snapshots of websites, or creates snapshots on Internet Archive
 - Import and export bookmarks in Netscape HTML format
 - Installable as a Progressive Web App (PWA)
 - Extensions for [Firefox](https://addons.mozilla.org/firefox/addon/linkding-extension/) and [Chrome](https://chrome.google.com/webstore/detail/linkding-extension/beakmhbijpdhipnjhnclmhgjlddhidpe), as well as a bookmarklet